6 Reasons Why Delegation Is an Important Business Aspect

 What Are the 3 Golden Rules of Delegation in Business?

-The 3 golden rules of delegation are clarifying the task, being patient, and validating.
+The three golden rules of delegation are clarifying the task, patience, and validating.
 Before delegating, ask yourself who will do the task, the skills needed, the deadline, and the expected outcome.
-Patience means understanding delegating means a job might take longer to complete.
-Finally, validating means guiding every step.
+Patience means understanding that delegating might mean a job takes longer to complete.
+Validating means guiding every step.

-Let’s expound further on the 3 golden rules of delegation:
+Let’s expound further on the three golden rules of delegation:

 • Clarification.

-Have a clear picture of what needs to be done in your mind before assigning the responsibility to someone else.
-It will help you understand better the expected outcome and avoid confusion.
+Before assigning the responsibility to someone else, have a clear picture of what needs to be done.
+This will help you better understand the expected outcome and avoid confusion.

 • Patience.